 The Student Experience

 Homecoming Week is fun for the entire CDS community!
 A week of dress-up days and fun activities culminates with our homecoming game on Friday where the entire school community, including our alumni, come together at Warner Park!

 Covenant Day hosts many events throughout the year to foster community and school spirit.
-Spirit Week gives our students a chance to connect with the larger student body as they show their school spirit complete with dress-up days, activities, and an all-school Pep Rally.
+Spirit Week gives our students a chance to connect with the larger student body as they show their school spirit complete with dress-up days, activities, and an all-school pep rally.
 During Color War, our freshmen students strengthen their class bond through fun activities, team challenges, and a collection drive to benefit the local community.
 Middle school students enjoy an annual talent show and grade level challenges.
 In our lower school, students enjoy classroom celebrations, Sprit Fridays, and joining together for the Turkey Trot.

 Beginning in JK, students have the opportunity to experience Charlotte and North Carolina in a fun and interactive way through educational field trips.